& Mechanism

 - The liberation of gas viz., malodrous dimethylsulphide (Me2S) is to be handled appropriately

-- The by-product from DCC namely Dicyclohexylurea could be difficult to remove from the product, unless it is precipitated during the work-up
+- The by-product from DCC namely Dicyclohexylurea could be difficult to remove from the product, unless it is precipitated during the work-up.

 Useful Links on Reagent & Reaction: